bryce-guglietti/top-500-albums/README.md

 a NavBar folder containing the Navbar.jsx file, and a Pages folder containing the two pages in the application.

-## Components
+## Pages

-The application has a Home Page, and an About page.
+The application has a Home Page, and an About Page.

+The Home Page simply holds all the albums and relevant data.

+The About Page will hold all information regarding the application and how to use it.

 ### Notes